top of page

 Producing The Girl Who Leapt Through Time

-The visual expression of The Girl Who Leapt Through Time has that charming atmosphere of old-school 80’s anime while being very modern at the same time.
+The visual expression of The Girl Who Leapt Through Time has a charming atmosphere reminiscent of old-school 80s anime, while also being very modern at the same time.
 Just like the storyline, the art design is minimalist but with much depth hidden in the details.

 At first glance, the characters and settings might seem simple.
 Closer attention to the finer points and backgrounds reveals fantastic drawings and realistic idiosyncrasies from Japanese society.

-It is the small subtleties and the understated narrative that makes The Girl Who Leapt Through Time stand out.
-The unusual mood for such a topic matter also gives the film longevity in terms of re-watch-value.
+It is the small subtleties and the understated narrative that make The Girl Who Leapt Through Time stand out.
+The unusual mood for such a topic matter also gives the film longevity in terms of re-watch value.
 In between the low-key sci-fi adventure, there is always something new to discover and some deeper emotions to explore.

 Between the Timelines

-The irreversible nature of time is a recurring topic in Japanese art through the ages.
+The irreversible nature of time is a recurring theme in Japanese art throughout the ages.
 The past, future, and present are often thought of as one.
 The nonlinear way of understanding time underlines the importance of the only true reality, which is the present.

-This ties in with how much weight the fleeting beauty of nature has in Japanese art.
+This ties in with the significance of the fleeting beauty of nature in Japanese art.
 A linear view of time makes it hard to appreciate the present.
 Therefore, we can easily be distracted by the past and focus on the future when we ought to appreciate the here and now.

 Even though Makoto has the ability to move back and forth in time, life still passes her by in every version of the moments she relives.
 She can change her actions, but not the churning of time.

 An opportunity lost will never come back in the same form.
 Each time leap is another missed chance to appreciate the present.
 The incidents might seem identical, but every fleeting moment is as precious as every cherry blossom is beautiful.
-Stopping up to consider the present gives us a chance to reflect, to see the bigger picture.
+Taking a moment to consider the present gives us a chance to reflect and see the bigger picture.

 The Leap from Mediocre Novel to Supreme Anime